geekcoderr/ZAP-penetration-testing/README.md

 # ZAP-penetration-testing

-Here, Our aim is to scan vulnerable web-systems for vulnerabilities using ZAP-API service in docker.
+Here, Our aim is to scan vulnerable web-systems for vulnerabilities using ZAP-API service provided by OWASP ZAP Proxy.